+This study has demonstrated that there are different disabilities (Blind, Physical & Mobility Disorder, Deafness, Spinal Disorder, Poliomyelitis, Cerebral Palsy and Amputee) among university students that they couldn't have physical activity the same as others but they were very interested to participate to the physical and sport activities during their free times.
 Frequency of participation in leisure activities for university students with physical disabilities is associated with a variety of variables.
 The results of international studies show the factors which directly determine the participation of disabled in free time activities.
 These factors are: physical efficacy, happy temperament, younger age, female gender, and family support.
-This study, also has demonstrated that there are different disabilities (Blind, Physical & Mobility Disorder, Deafness, Spinal Disorder, Poliomyelitis, Cerebral Palsy and Amputee) among university students that they couldn't have physical activity the same as others but they were very interested to participate to the physical and sport activities during their free times.
-This study showed financial problem, transportation, fear of injury, lack of suitable sites, inappropriate ways, physical limitation, and sloth, lack of motivation and thinking of others to be the most important variables.
+This study showed financial problem, transportation, fear of injury, lack of suitable sites, inappropriate ways, physical limitation, sloth, lack of motivation and thinking of others to be the most important variables.
 Our results showed and confirm that the pattern to participation to the activities for leisure time among students that they told thinking of others is the problem for them, more culturally determined than related to physical disability.
 In fact these factors are the problems for participation to the leisure time.
 Of course, participation in leisure activities is complex and not easily explained by simply a few factors.
 Reasons for not being able to engage in those activities were the lack of facilities, too much cost involved, and people could not get to facilities and the lack of specific gear.
-In rehabilitation care, participation is one of the main outcomes of treatment and it is considered one of the more important outcomes for parents and youth.
+In rehabilitation care, participation is one of the main outcomes of treatment and it is considered one of the more important outcomes for parents and youth (Vargus-Adams & Martin 2010).

 Improving participation in leisure activities should be undertaken by the whole rehabilitation team and treatment gains will probably only be reached through interventions aimed concurrently at the level of health condition, body functions, personal factors, and environmental factors.
-Another important finding in this study is that the disabled university students have lot of time as a free time.14.5% of total students (n=156) have 14-16 hours free time per week it seems too much, having concluded To fill their leisure time should be planned.
+Another important finding in this study is that the disabled university students have lot of time as a free time.14.5% of total students (n =156) have 14-16 hours free time per week it seems too much, having concluded To fill their leisure time should be planned.
 As mentioned before disabled students interested and participated to the some sport activity during free time.
-Participation in these types of activities plays a key role in a student's development (Vargus-Adams, 2010, Larson and Verma 1999, Mahoney et al., 2002).
-Children and youth with disabilities; however, are often more restricted in their participation than are their typically developing peers.
-Factors such as presence of other health conditions, abilities, skills and preferences may influence participation; however, the environment also plays a unique role (King et al., 2010, Engel et al., 2010, Law, 2011, WHO, 2001, King, et al., 2003).
+Participation in these types of activities plays a key role in a student's development.
+Children and vouth with disabilities: however, are often more restricted in their participation than are their typically developing peers (Morgan et al., 1970, Vargus-Adams et al., 2010, Larson and Verma 1999, Mahoney et al., 2002, King et al., 2010, Engel et al., 2010, Law et al., 2011).

+Factors such as presence of other health conditions, abilities, skills and preferences may influence participation; however, the environment also plays a unique role (WHO 2001).
+King et al., 2003).
 Studies conducted among the disabled also emphasize the role and benefits from performing physical exercises.
-It is increasingly more commonly adopted that among many activities on behalf of a greater activity of the disabled in daily life, the participation in motor activities plays an important role (Van Tulder et al., 2003, Mannion et al., 2001,

-Shikako-Thomas et al., 2012, Gassaway et al., 2011, Dahan-Oliel et al., 2012).
+It is increasingly more commonly adopted that among many activities on behalf of a greater activity of the disabled in daily life, the participation in motor activities plays an important role (van Tulder and Koes 2003, Mannion et al., 2001, Shikako-Thomas et al., 2012, Gassaway et al., 2011, Dahan-Oliel et al., 2012).